Is Bad Ever Good?

 - Greater dependence on God and prayer.

 - Deeper marital intimacy after you “hit the wall” and move past it.
 Runners often experience this halfway point where they must push past in order to succeed and even finish the race.
 With bodies screaming, and mind racing along with legs pumping, they may feel resistance with every move.
-But pushing past that “invisible wall” they move past the point of no return to success.
+But pushing past that “invisible wall,” they move past the point of no return to success.
 It’s a principle you can apply to almost any bad situation if you want to move forward and realize the good.

-Rebellious Kids
+Finding Hope in Rebellious Kids

 - Opportunity to believe and see God work in seemingly impossible situations.
 Billy Graham’s son, Franklin Graham–who later called himself “Rebel With a Cause” in his autobiography–brought grief to his parents as a prodigal son.
-But God brought Franklin back, and he is now President of Samaritan’s Purse, an organization that has literally reached around the world for Christ.
+But God brought Franklin back, and he is now President of Samaritan’s Purse, a caring organization that has literally reached around the world for Christ.

-Loss of Loved One
+Finding Hope in the Loss of a Loved One

 - Reevaluation of what is truly important in life (simplifying of priorities).